 Finally, if you’re thinking of retiring to Calahonda, or are just looking for somewhere to spend your downtime, then you’re sure to find plenty to keep you entertained.
 The resort is surrounded by golf courses, making it permanently popular with golf enthusiasts.
 You'll also find a wide range of sporting opportunities available at the Club del Sol, and the town offers great opportunities for those interested in enjoying retail therapy too.

 Calahonda offers excellent nightlife and a wide range of bars and restaurants, but for those looking for something a little more refined the close proximity of Marbella and its night clubs and world class night life is also a great selling point.
 Whatever kind of night out you’re looking for, there’s no better place to have a great night out with family and friends.

 Are you thinking of buying a home in Calahonda and turning your dream of Spanish home ownership into a reality?
 Why not get in touch with our expert team today.
-Our local property specialists are perfectly placed to find the perfect home for you!
+Our local property specialists, Right Casa estate agents, are perfectly placed to find the perfect home for you!